 Budget Pacer may be unable to recommend changes for certain ineligible campaigns.
 The most common reason why campaigns are ineligible is that campaigns are not currently eligible for 2-way changes (ex: Youtube campaign status changes, Google Ads Express campaigns).

-The other reason a campaign would display this warning is that the campaigns have achieved the highest impression share possible (display and search) or it's reached its maximum budget opportunity incrementally (social), and no additional budget opportunity can be identified.
+The other reason a campaign would display this warning is that the campaigns have achieved the highest impression share possible (display and search) or reached its maximum budget opportunity incrementally (social).
+No additional budget opportunity can be identified.

 4. Campaigns Overspending

 You may receive a "Campaigns Overspending" alert if one campaign's daily spend outpaces the target recommended spend (for example).
 In this case, Budget Pacer cannot accurately recommend pacing changes.